kumahq/kuma/docs/madr/decisions/020-kds-redesign.md

 The output of the reflection functionality is:

 ```
 ["grpc.reflection.v1alpha.ServerReflection", "kuma.mesh.v1alpha1.GlobalKDSService", "kuma.mesh.v1alpha1.MultiplexService"]```
 ```

-How would handshake work?
+How would a handshake work?

 1. The server exposes the RPC `handshake`.
 2. The client initiates a connection to the server.
 3. The client sends a request that includes the Kuma version and the supported KDS versions:
 ```
  kumaVersion: "2.1.0",
  supportedKdsVersions: ["0.1.0", "0.2.0"],
 ```
 4. Server checks the request and responds with the newest version working for both
 ```
  kdsVersion: "0.2.0"
 ```
+5. The client needs to create RPC clients for the specific version.

 ### Multitenant

-In order to connect multitenant control-planes to a global one, we must have a means of identifying them.
-One way to achieve this is by extracting tenant details from an authentication token.
-This extracted information can then be passed in request to specify the particular tenant and retrieve only their deployment's data.
-It seems that there is no extra effort required to support multitenancy.
+To link multitenant control-planes with a global one, it's necessary to establish a method of recognition.
+One approach to accomplish this is by extracting tenant specifics from an authentication token.
+These details can then be transmitted along with a request to indicate the specific tenant and retrieve solely their deployment information.
+Another option is to supply this information via a header.
+It appears that accommodating multitenancy doesn't require additional exertion.

 ### Create resources on the zone